nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

 $ git clone <NAME>
 ```

 Let's explore the directory structure.
-Notice how the starter template gives a minimal skeleton of all the commonly used folders in a web application.
+Notice how the starter template gives a minimal skeleton of all the commonly used files and folders in a web application.
 If there are files we think are needed than we can create them to customize the project to our needs.

 ```
 Picture of the directory structure or a table